-approach for identifying the correct model form.
-There are both statistical model validity and statistical measures of forecast uncertainty.
-The underlying model validity is to find an appropriate formula so that the residuals are as small as model building process involves four steps.
-These steps are model validity is to end up with a specific formula that replicates the patterns in the series possible and produces accurate forecasts.
-These steps areidentification and selection, covariance stationary data process is ensured first.
-A constant process y_i is covariance stationary if it satisfies the following requirements:
+Box-Jenkins forecasting models are based on statistical concepts and principles and are able to model a wide spectrum of time series behavior.
+It has a large class of models to choose from and a systematic approach for identifying the correct model form.
+There are both statistical tests for verifying model validity and statistical measures of forecast uncertainty.
+The underlying goal of this methodology is to find an appropriate formula so that the residuals are as small as possible and exhibit no pattern.
+The model- building process involves four steps.
+These steps are repeated as necessary; to end up with a specific formula that replicates the patterns in the series as closely as possible and produces accurate forecasts.
+These steps are-

-- i Model identification and selection
+- i.
+Model identification and selection

 - ii.
 Parameter estimation

-- iii.Diagnostic checking
+- iii.
+Diagnostic checking

 - iv.
 Forecasting